astrozullo/Z-Astro-Calculator/README.md

 Z-Astro-Calculator is a standalone tool designed for astrophotographers.
 It calculates pixel scale, FOV, theoretical resolution, crop factor and other fundamental optical parameters for planning imaging sessions.

-No installation, no account, no connection required.
 Every calculation runs in your browser, on your own device.

 ### Key features